finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 finos-admin-1, finos-admin-2, finos-admin-3
 finos-user-1, finos-user-2, finos-user-3

-All using the password *F1n0s_R3dH4t_123* If this file is used then start at step 3.
+All using the password *F1n0s_R3dH4t_123* If this file is to be used then start at step 3.

 1. Create an HTPasswd file with the first administrator or user acounts that you require